Home » Recipes » How to make lemon balm tea

 You can enjoy delicious lemon balm tea from fresh or dried leaves, stems, and flowers.

-Once you gather fresh leaves, you can make tea directly from fresh ones or dry them and use them all year long.
+Once you gather fresh leaves, you can make tea directly from them or dry them and use them throughout the year.

-Spread lemon balm leaves on a baking sheet or drying rag and place them in a dry place out of direct sunlight.
-It takes up to 3 days to dry them completely.
+Spread lemon balm leaves on a baking sheet or drying rack and place them in a dry place out of direct sunlight.
+It takes up to 3 days for them to dry completely.

 To speed up the drying process, you can use a dehydrator.
 Place the dehydrator at 95°F to 115°F before using it.
 Check on the herbs every 1-2 hours.
 They are dry when they crumble easily.
 If you have a different dehydrator, follow its directions for drying herbs.